Elizabeth Catlett: Awards and recognition

 During her lifetime, Catlett received numerous awards and recognitions.
 These include First Prize at the 1940 American Negro Exposition in Chicago, induction into the Salón de la Plástica Mexicana in 1956, the Distinguished Alumni Award from the University of Iowa in 1996, a 1998 50-year traveling retrospective of her work sponsored by the Newberger Museum of Art at Purchase College, an NAACP Image Award in 2009, and a joint tribute after her death held by the Salón de la Plástica Mexicana and the Instituto Politécnico Nacional in 2013.

 Other honors include an award from the Women's Caucus for Art, the Art Institute of Chicago Legends and Legacy Award, Elizabeth Catlett Week in Berkeley, California, Elizabeth Catlett Day in Cleveland, Ohio, honorary citizenship of New Orleans, honorary doctorates from Pace University and Carnegie Mellon, and the International Sculpture Center's Lifetime Achievement Award in contemporary sculpture.
 The Taller de Gráfica Popular won an international peace prize partly because of Catlett's achievements there.
 She received a Candace Award from the National Coalition of 100 Black Women in 1991.
 By the end of her career, her works, especially her sculptures, sold for tens of thousands of dollars.

 She was the subject of an episode of the BBC Radio 4 series An Alternative History of Art, presented by Naomi Beckwith and broadcast on March 6, 2018.
 The Philadelphia Museum of Art featured Catlett in an online exhibition.

 Carnegie Mellon University, the school that denied her entrance in 1931 based on her race, went on to bestow her with an Honorary Doctorate of Fine Arts degree in 2008.

 Catlett delivered the 1995–96 Annual Sojourner Truth Lecture (first established in 1983, at Pitzer College.

 Built in 2017, the University of Iowa's Catlett Residence Hall is named after her, as one of the first three individuals and the first Black woman to graduate with an MFA from there.

-From September 13, 2024, to January 19, 2025, the Brooklyn Museum hosted an retrospective "Elizabeth Catlett: A Black Revolutionary Artist and All That It Implies" of her works.
+From September 13, 2024, to January 19, 2025, the Brooklyn Museum hosted a retrospective "Elizabeth Catlett: A Black Revolutionary Artist and All That It Implies" of her works.
 The show (retitled "Elizabeth Catlett: A Black Revolutionary Artist") was at the National Gallery of Art in March 9-July 6, 2025.
 The show travelled to the Art Institute of Chicago (as "Elizabeth Catlett: A Black Revolutionary Artist and All That It Implies" August 30, 2025-January 4, 2026.
 The catalog "Elizabeth Catlett: A Black Revolutionary Artist and All That It Implies" edited by Dalila Scruggs, accompanies the exhibit.